 I love snacks.
 I think I’ve said that a million times, but it’s true.
 We have a snack day once a month and snack dinners all the time.
 I usually make the snacks from scratch, which is how I’ve come up with a lot of recipes using wonton wrappers.

 You can pick up a pack of wonton wrappers at your local grocery store, usually in the produce section.
-But, if you pick them up, you might be wondering about what to make with wonton wrappers.
-You don’t just have to make wontons.
-You can use them to make one of these fun recipes.
+But, if you buy them, you might be wondering about what to make with wonton wrappers.
+Use them to make one of our fun wonton wrapper recipes below.

 Recipes Using Wonton Wrappers